NovoshoreEurope/apex-plugin-eth-novocoin/Novocoin.plugin.apex/Readme.md

 We created this plugin to simplify working with smart contracts, ABI files, and RPC nodes from within a traditional enterprise development environment like Oracle APEX.

-> In our [previous article](https://github.com/NovoshoreEurope/...)
-(TODO: Add actual link), we demonstrated how to integrate Oracle Blockchain with APEX using the Novocoin concept.
-In this version, we take it one step further by adapting the same structure to work with Ethereum (Sepolia) and making it available as a reusable plugin.

 ## 🔧 How It Works

 The plugin connects to the Ethereum Sepolia testnet and interacts with the Novocoin smart contract to retrieve the token balance for the address provided by the user.